-The Stockholm Convention (SC) on Persistent Organic Pollutants (POPs) was adopted in May 2001 with the objective of protecting human health and the environment from toxic and hazardous POPs.
+The Stockholm Convention on Persistent Organic Pollutants (POPs) was adopted in May 2001 with the objective of protecting human health and the environment from toxic and hazardous POPs.
 It entered into force on 17 May 2004 initally listing twelve chemicals as POPs.
-At its 4th meeting of the Conference of Parties (COP) in May 2009, the SC was amended to include the following nine new POPs in Annex A (Alpha hexachlorocyclohexane, Beta hexachlorocyclohexane, Chloredecone, Hexabromobiphenyl, Hexabromodiphenyl ether and heptabromodiphenyl ether, Lindane, Pentachlorobenzene (also listed in Annex C), Tetrabromodiphenyl ether and pentabromodiphenyl ether) and Annex B (Perfluorooctane sulfonic acid (PFOS), its salts and perfluorooctane sulfonyl fluoride).
-The amendments entered into force for most of the SC Parties on 26 August 2010.
+At its 4th meeting of the Conference of Parties (COP) in May 2009, the Stockholm Convention was amended to include the following nine new POPs in Annex A (Alpha hexachlorocyclohexane, Beta hexachlorocyclohexane, Chloredecone, Hexabromobiphenyl, Hexabromodiphenyl ether and heptabromodiphenyl ether, Lindane, Pentachlorobenzene (also listed in Annex C), Tetrabromodiphenyl ether and pentabromodiphenyl ether) and Annex B (Perfluorooctane sulfonic acid (PFOS), its salts and perfluorooctane sulfonyl fluoride).
+The amendments entered into force for most of the Stockholm Convention Parties on 26 August 2010.

-According to Article 7 of the SC, parties are required to develop a National Implementation Plan (NIP) to demonstrate how the country will implement the obligations under the SC.
+According to Article 7 of the Convention, parties are required to develop a National Implementation Plan (NIP) to demonstrate how the country will implement the obligations under the Stockholm Convention.
 The Party should transmit the NIP to the COP within two years of the date on which the Convention entered into force for the country.
-The People's Democratic Republic of Algeria ratified the SC on September 22, 2006 and submitted its National Implementation Plan (NIP) to the SC Secretariat on October 6, 2007.
-The NIP was developed between 2002 and 2006 by the national government through the Ministry of Land Planning and Environment (MATE) with assistance from UNIDO, to address the initial twelve POPs.
-MATE has been nominated by the national Government to act as the focal point for all environment related conventions, and its authorized to develop co-operation with other ministreis on environmental issues, including enforcement of updated legislation, monitoring and evaluation of projects.
+In compliance to the above, the Republic of Serbia ratified the Stockholm Convention on Persistent Organic Pollutants (POPs) on 29 October 2009 and transmitted in December 2009 its National Implementation Plan (NIP) with assistance from UNEP, to address the initial twelve (12) POPs under the Ministry of Environment, Mining and Spatial Planning (MOEMSP) of the Republic of Serbia.
+The NIP was transmitted to the COP on the 29 June 2010.

-Parties have been further requested to review and update their NIPs, as specified by a decision of the COP.
+Furthermore, Parties are required to review and update their NIPs in a manner specified by a decision of the COP.
 Among others the addition of chemicals to the Annexes is a factor that leads to the need to review and update the original NIP for a Party.
 Thus, most Parties to the Convention will have to review, update and submit their NIPs within two years of the date of entry into force of the amendments to the COP (August 2012).
-The SC was amended at the 5th meeting of the COP (April 2011) to include Endosulfan in Annex A, with specific exemptions.
-Hence, Endosulfan will also be covered.
+The Stockholm Convention was amended at the 5th meeting of the COP (April 2011) to include Endosulfan in Annex A, with specific exemptions.
+Hence, Endosulfan will also be covered by the present EA project.

-The NIP update process will enable the country to establish inventories of products and articles containing new POPs and to identify industrial processes where new POPs are employed or unintentionally produced.
-The NIP will be updated by engaging existing national coordination mechanism and capacities established during the development of the original NIP, including a National Steering Committee (NSC).
-Relevant ministries and stakeholders dealing with new POPs management will be involved (e.g. on electronic appliances).
+The NIP update process will enable Serbia to establish inventories of products and articles containing new POPs and to identify industrial processes where new POPs are employed or unintentionally produced.
+The NIP update will build on existing national coordination mechanism and capacities established during the development of the original NIP.
+The MOEMSP will remain as Executing Agency for the review and update of the NIP.
+A National Steering Committee (NSC), involving relevant ministries and stakeholders dealing with POPs management, has been established to develop the original NIP, and will be strengthened by involving additional stakeholders and experts on new POPs (e.g. on electronic appliances).
+UNIDO in agreement with the Government of Serbia will be the implementing agency.

-UNIDO will engage MATE as the national executing organization to provide services and perform the work agreed in a subcontract where Terms of Reference (TOR) will be prepared after project approval.
-MATE will nominate a high-level official as the chair of the National Sterring Committee (NSC).
-A National Project Coordinator (NPC) will be hired by MATE under the subcontract to perform the administration of the project on a national level.
-UNIDO will oversee the implementation and administration of the project through an assigned project manager.
+UNIDO will engage the MOEMSP as national executing organization, to provide services and perform the work in a form of a sub-contract where a detailed Terms of References (TOR) will be prepared after project approval.
+UNIDO will oversee the implementation of the project through an assigned project manager and MOEMSP will nominate a dedicated project coordinator to perform the administration of the project on a national level.